-The evidence base lacked detailed descriptions of the interventions, precluding analysis of the effect of specific elements previously identified by professional bodies as being essential to palliative care.
-In an effort to define potentially contrasting characteristics identified within the interventions included in our review, we noted that there were interventions which could be classified as specialist or generalist levels of palliative care, based on the definitions offered by Quill et al.8 Such specialist interventions reported a higher level of benefit on QoL than did the generalist studies; however, the findings are hampered by the small number of studies and by the temporal bias given the specialty's introduction in 2006.
+Many studies lacked detailed descriptions of the interventions, precluding analysis of the effect of specific elements previously identified by professional bodies as being essential to palliative care.
+In an effort to define potentially contrasting characteristics identified within the interventions included in our review, we noted that there were interventions which could be classified as specialist or generalist levels of palliative care, based on the definitions offered by Quill et al.8 Such specialist interventions reported a higher level of benefit on QoL and resource utilization than did the generalist studies; however, the findings are hampered by the small number of studies and by the temporal bias given the specialty's introduction in 2006.
+Notably, our inclusion of the 2015 Bakitas study11 on early versus delayed palliative care was primarily based on the outcomes reported at three months, which was the point at which the standard care group began receiving the intervention.